theobald-software/theobald-software.github.io/content/_en/board-connector/datasource-deltaq.md

 **Warning!
 Newer component available**<br>
 DeltaQ is an old component.
 If possible, use the newer component **[ODP](./odp)**.

+{: .box-warning}
+**Warning!** **Missing Authorization**
+To use the DeltaQ component, access to the designated authority objects (RFC) in SAP must be available.
+For more information, see the knowledge base article on [SAP User Rights: DeltaQ](https://kb.theobald-software.com/sap/authority-objects-sap-user-rights#deltaq).

 {: .box-tip }
 **Tip:** To get information on the basics of BOARD Connector, refer to [Getting Started with BOARD Connector](./getting-started).